 Residential Property Resale Inspection

-Town municipal codes require a Residential Property Resale Inspection on any single family dwelling listed for sale within the Towns of Ross, Fairfax and San Anselmo.
-Resale Inspections are not required on individual condominiums or townhomes, unless the entire complex is being sold.
-These inspections are performed by Ross Valley Fire Department personnel, and cost $185.
-To schedule an inspection, please fill out or online form and submit a secure payment by credit card.
-For payment by check or cash, you must visit our administrative office during business hours, Monday to Thursday, 8:00am to 12:00pm and 1:00pm to 5:00pm.
-The administrative office is closed on weekends and holidays.
+Town municipal codes require a Residential Property Resale Inspection on any single family dwelling listed for sale within the Towns limits of Ross, Fairfax, and San Anselmo.
+Resale Inspections are not required on individual condominiums or townhomes unless the entire complex is being sold.
+A fee of $190 (effective 7/1/2016) is assessed for each inspection.
+Ross Valley Fire Department Fire Inspectors will complete the inspection within 1 week of application submittal.
+To schedule an inspection, please apply and pay below.

-- Any tree limbs extending within 10 feet of the outlet of a chimney or 6 feet from the roof.
+- Any tree limbs extending within 10 feet of the outlet of a chimney, or 6 feet from the roof, must be removed.

-- Maintain trees adjacent to or overhanging a building free of deadwood.
+- Trees adjacent to or overhanging a building must be completely free of dead wood.

-- Address numbers shall be placed in such a position as to be plainly visible and legible from the street or road fronting the property.
-Such numbers shall contrast with their background and be at least four inches in height (an address number painted on a curb is not acceptable).
+- Address numbers must be plainly visible and legible from the road fronting the property.
+Numbers must be at least 4 inches tall and a color that contrasts with their background (an address number painted on a curb is not acceptable).

-- Flammable vegetation must be cleared within 10 feet of roadways and 15 feet overhead.
+- Combustible vegetation must be cleared within 10 feet (horizontally) of roadways, and 15 feet overhead.

-- A spark arrestor of heavy wire mesh or other non-combustible material with openings between 3/8 and 1/2 inch.
+- A spark arrestor of heavy wire mesh with openings between 3/8 and 1/2 inch is required on all chimneys.

-- Any additional items required for compliance with state law or local ordinances related to wildfire hazards.
+- Additional items may be required for compliance with state law or local ordinances related to wildfire hazards upon inspection.

 DEFENSIBLE SPACE EXPLANATION

-A minumum of 100' of Defensible Space is required by law!
+A minimum of 100' of Defensible Space is required by law!
 Defensible space is the area around a structure where vegetation has been modified to reduce the intensity of a wildfire.
-This reduces the amount of heat to which structures are exposed, and helps firefighters protect your property during a wildfire.
+This reduces the amount of heat to which structures are exposed and helps firefighters protect your property during a wildfire.
 Creating Defensible Space does NOT require a property owner to remove all landscaping and vegetation!
-Creating Defensible Space simply requires maintaining vegetation according to a set of flexible standards. if you do not have adequate Defensible Space, firefighters may choose not to protect your home during a wildfire due to extreme life-safety risk.
+Creating Defensible Space simply requires maintaining vegetation according to a set of flexible standards.
+If you do not have adequate Defensible Space, firefighters may choose not to protect your home during a wildfire due to the life-safety risk.

 DEBRIS ON ROOF

 Remove all leaves and needles from roof and rain gutters.
-Maintain during fire season.
+Maintain regularly during fire season.

 LOW HANGING TREE LIMBS

-Remove all dead tree limbs, and any branch within 10' of the ground on mature trees.
-Remove tree limbs 1/3rd the height on trees less 30 feet in height or immature trees.
+Remove all dead tree limbs and any branch with leaves or needles within 10' of the ground on mature trees.
+Remove tree limbs to 1/3rd the height of tree if tree is less 30 feet in height.

 ROADWAY / DRIVEWAY CLEARANCE

-Remove combustible vegetation from the edge of driveways 15 feet vertically and 10 feet horizontally.
+Remove combustible vegetation from the edge of driveways 15 feet vertically and 10 feet horizontally for fire engine clearance.

 Remove all tree branches within 6 feet of the roof, decks, or 10 feet from any chimney opening.